TrekkingBuddies/trekking-buddies-fe/README.md

 Hikers -

 -This screen shows the other users/hikers signed up to the Trekking Buddies app.
-It shows the other hikers basic information including their: avatar, username, location, bio, skill level and distance to current user.
+It shows the other hikers basic information including their: avatar, username, location, bio preview, skill level and distance to current user.

 -The list of hikers uses pagination to limit load times.

 -Pressing the 'Message' button on a hiker's card will open up a direct message to them.

+-Pressing on a hiker's username will bring up an expanded view of the hiker's profile including more of their bio along with their preferences.

 -Pressing any of the preference options ('uphill', 'flat', 'countryside', 'dog friendly') will limit the shown hikers to those that have those preferences.
 Selecting more will further limit results.